aditya-xq/PicToWebP/README.md

 3. Install the required dependencies via pip- pillow, tqdm
 4. Run the script.
 5. Provide the folder path with images you want to convert.
+6. Provide the details for image quality and threads to process (press enter directly to use default values).
-6. Sit back and watch the magic happen!
+7. Sit back and watch the magic happen!
 (You can wear your wizard hat now.)

 ```bash
 git clone https://github.com/aditya-xq/PicToWebP.git